-If you have previously been charged with a criminal offense in Dallas and it is preventing you from applying to certain jobs, professions or educational opportunities, you may want to seal or expunge your criminal record.
+If you have previously been charged with a criminal offense in Dallas and it is preventing you from applying to certain jobs, professions, or educational opportunities, you may want to find an attorney that handles Record Sealing / Expunging your criminal record.

 Depending on the type of offense you committed or whether you were convicted of a criminal offense, you may be eligible to either seal or expunge your criminal record.
 Sealing a criminal record hides the record from the public, such as potential employers or schools, but certain law enforcement agencies may still be able to access the record.
 An expunged criminal record is completely destroyed and is basically treated as if the offense never occurred.